jklotzsche-msft/PS.MTA-STS/docs/deployFunctionApp.md

     Test-PSMTASTSConfiguration -CsvPath "C:\temp\acceptedDomains.csv" -FunctionAppName "func-PSMTASTS" -ExportResult -ResultPath "C:\temp\mta-sts-result.csv"
 ```

-## CONGRATULATIONS!
-You have successfully configured MTA-STS for your domains
+CONGRATULATIONS!
+You have successfully configured MTA-STS for your domains.

+## Conclusion

 You made a huge step towards a more secure email communication.
 Now, you can sit back and relax.
 Your MTA-STS policy will be published automatically.
 It is recommended to monitor your Azure Function App, so you can react quickly in case of an error.
-To learn how to create a alert rule for your function app check out [Create or edit an alert rule
+To learn how to create a alert rule for your function app check out the [PS.MTA-STS Alert rule recommendation](./configureAlertRule.md) or follow the instructions in the official Microsoft documentation [Create or edit an alert rule
 ](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-create-new-alert-rule?tabs=metric)

+We are looking forward to your feedback.
+If you have any questions or suggestions, please feel free to open an issue in the [PS.MTA-STS GitHub repository](https://github.com/jklotzsche-msft/PS.MTA-STS/issues).